DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 has built the Creative Industries Research Centre (CIRCA).
 He currently is a senior research fellow at the Institute of Network Cultures.

+![Announcement warning against theft in one of the hallways of the buildings.
+Picture: Tanja Sihvonen.](media/image1.png)

 # Acknowledgements